What is the GoodGrid program?

 A GoodGrid Event is a period of time where we ask all GoodGrid participants to reduce their power use.
 The events run for 4 hours, usually in the afternoon or early evening when we expect there to be higher demand on the grid from the wider community.

 A GoodGrid Event may be declared on a day when we expect the community’s power needs will be higher than usual and may put strain on local poles and wires.
 These are typically hot days over summer, in the afternoon and early evening when the grid is experiencing the most demand (i.e. between 4:00pm and 8:00pm.
 We will notify you 24 hours before the Event.

 Not very much!
 Just make a few small and easy changes to the way you use electricity during the 4-hour GoodGrid Event.
 We will send you tips and tricks on ways you can save power throughout the program.
 This could be as simple as using less electrical appliances, turning off your air conditioner, or simply leaving the house.

 How many Events will I need to participate in?

 Participation is voluntary, and the reward is based on reducing your usage compared to your normal usage on a comparable day.
-Last summer (2018 - 2019) we called 10 GoodGrid Events.
-In 2019 – 2020, we expect to call between 5 and 10 Events.
+This summer we expect to call 5 Events.

 How will I be notified about an upcoming Event?